Sajjon/EllipticCurveKit/README.md

 }
 ```

-The code above takes around 43 seconds to execute, which of course is terribly unacceptable.
-My goal is 0.01 seconds.
-But as mentioned, this SDK is just in a proof-of-concept stage.
+The code above takes around 0.5 seconds to execute (using `Release` optimization flags), which I'm working on optimizing.

 The privatekey, signature, and message hex strings above are *"Test Vector 2"* from the [Bitcoin BIP-Schnorr wiki](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki#test-vectors).